How Do I Pay for Graduate School?

 How to Enroll in the Payment Plan

-1. Log into your myUSJ account at https://my.usj.edu.
-Click on the “Student” tab and then click on CASHNet link.
+- Log into your myUSJ account at https://my.usj.edu Go to Cashnet and click on Installment Payment Plans

-2. Select Payment Plan.
-From the CASHNet link you will need to find and click on “OCM Payment Plan” and enter in your account balance for the budget amount.
-Enrollment fee is $15.00 per semester.
+- You will need to find and click on “OMT Payment Plan” and enter in your account balance for the budget amount.
+There is no enrollment fee.

 Questions?
 Contact Student Accounts at (860) 231-5266 or by e-mail at bursar@usj.edu.